Canon SX420 vs Nikon D70s

 It is notable that the SX420 offers wifi support, while the D70s does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX420 and the D70s have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the D70s have been discontinued, but can regularly be found used on ebay.
 The D70s was replaced by the Nikon D80, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX420 and D70s can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Nikon D70s Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Nikon D70s?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.